Bhekisile/Bee_Portfolio/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, use live server.

 <!--
 Example command: